KrisMagical/sudo-make-me-a-website/README.md

 This is usually because the temporary blob URLs were not replaced.
 In the browser console, check if the image uploads succeeded (look for network requests to `/api/posts/.../images`).
 If they failed, the images remain as blob URLs – you can re-upload them after the post/page is saved (the editor will now have a valid ID and upload immediately).

+### Maintenance mode won't disable
+Make sure you are using the correct admin password (the one for user `gosling`).
+The password is verified on every update.
+Check the server logs for any SQL errors.

+### Collections not appearing in sidebar
+The sidebar has a switch between “Categories” and “Collections”.
+Make sure you have clicked on the “Collections” tab.
+If no collections exist yet, create one from the admin panel.

 ---

 ## What's Included

-- **Backend** – Spring Boot with Spring Data JPA, Spring Web, MySQL driver, and a simple REST API for blog posts.
+- **Backend** – Spring Boot with Spring Data JPA, Spring Web, MySQL driver, and a simple REST API for blog posts, collections, and maintenance mode.
-- **Frontend** – Vite + Vue 3, with a clean, Vim‑inspired design, and an editor with image/video embedding, LaTeX support, and auto‑compression of large images.
+- **Frontend** – Vite + Vue 3, with a clean, Vim‑inspired design, an editor with image/video embedding, LaTeX support, auto‑compression of large images, and full admin panels for posts, categories, collections, social links, and site settings.
-- **Sample data** – A few blog posts and one user (`gosling` with password `123456` unless you changed it).
+- **Sample data** – A few blog posts, one user (`gosling` with password `123456` unless you changed it), and a sample collection.
 - **Database** – Automatically configured with UTF‑8 support.
 - **Apache integration** – Ready‑to‑use production virtual host configuration with custom domain and optional SSL support.